Surgeon general's TV praise of Trump earns his 'star' label

 A spokeswoman for Adams said he was not available to comment.

 It was his relationship with Pence that brought Adams to Washington.
-When he arrived on the job in 2017, he was well-regarded by public health experts and industry insiders on both sides of the aisle in Washington and his adopted state of Indiana, where he served as state health commissioner when Pence was governor.
+When Adams arrived on the job in 2017, he was well-regarded by public health experts and industry insiders and in his adopted state of Indiana, where he served as state health commissioner when Pence was governor.

 “I have seen him communicate well and organize well and he brings around him a team of people that know things he doesn’t know — always the sign of a good leader,” said Beth Meyerson, a health policy expert at the University of Arizona who worked closely with Adams during the HIV outbreak in Indiana.